tschmidt/jquery.puppeteer/README.md

 ## Usage

 Add a common class to any element that you would like to control.
-I personally user the class ```puppet```.
+I personally use the class ```puppet```.
 This makes it really simple to target those elmeents with a call to the $.fn.puppeteer method like so

 ```
 $('.puppet').puppeteer()